OpenMW/openmw/docs/source/openmw-cs/tour.rst

 Morrowind uses something called a *relational database* for game data.
-If you are not familiar with the term, it means that every type of thing can be expressed as a *table*: there is a table for objects, a table for enchantments, a table for icons, one for meshes, and so on.
+If you are not familiar with the term, it means that every type of thing can be expressed as a *table*: there is a table for objects, a table for enchantments, a table for icons, one for meshes and so on.
 Properties of an entry must be simple values, like numbers or text strings.
 If we want a more complicated property we need to reference an entry from another table.
 There are a few exceptions to this though, some tables do have subtables.
 The effects of